ariskoutris/autosub/README.md

 ## Features

 - Can generate `.srt` subtitles with synchronized timestamps.
+- Can translate foreign-language speech and generate transcripts in English.
 - No restriction on recording length.
 Even though the OpenAI API limits uploads to **25 MB**, the tool automatically splits larger recordings into smaller chunks, processes them individually, and merges the results.
 - Works with both audio and video files.
 For videos, the audio is extracted automatically using `ffmpeg`.
 - Supports all common formats (e.g., `*.{mp3,wav,m4a,mp4,mov,aac,flac,ogg,mkv}`).